Super-resolution Reconstruction of Single Image for Latent features: Experiments and Analysis

-In this section, to demonstrate the effectiveness of the module added by LDPM, we perform extensive ablation experiments to validate the proposed module on the CeleHQ dataset.
+To verify the effectiveness of the added modules in LDDPM, we conducted extensive ablation experiments using our proposed modules on the CelebA dataset.

-\textbf{ Condition Encode:}In Conditional Encoding, three models are defined in this paper, and the effect of Conditional Encoding on the LDDPM is discussed.
-The first model (V1) of Conditional Encoding is to stack the low-resolution LR images and the noisy images at each stage, thus reconstructing HR images.
-The second model (V2) adds Conditional Encoding based on the Adaptive Multi-Headed Attention Mechanism to the V1 model.
-The third model (V3) adds Conditional Encoding based on the Variational Auto-Encoder(VAE) on top of V2.
-As can be seen from Table \ref{tab:table4}, the V2 model with the addition of the Adaptive Multi-Headed Attention Mechanism improves the PSNR and SSIM by 1.05 dB and 1.23 \%, respectively, over the V1 model, indicating that the Adaptive Multi-Headed Attention Mechanism can provide more conditional features to guide the model to learn the probability distribution of HR images, thus making the model reconstructed HR consistent with the real HR.
-The V3 model with VAE added improves the PSNR and SSIM by 1.14 dB and 0.83 \%, respectively, compared with V2, indicating that the addition of VAE to the LDDPM enables the model to learn more latent conditional features in the LR images and use the latent conditional features to further reduce the solution space of the HR images, thus constraining the feature information in the image space.
+\textbf{Condition Encode: }In the context of conditional encoding, we define three models and discuss the impact of conditional encoding on LDDPM.
+The first model (V1) uses conditional encoding by stacking LR and noise images from each stage, thereby reconstructing HR images.
+The second model (V2) extends V1 by incorporating conditional encoding based on an adaptive multi-head attention mechanism.
+The third model (V3) builds on V2 by integrating conditional encoding based on the CVAE.
+As indicated in Table \ref{tab:table4}, the V2 model, which includes the adaptive multi-head attention mechanism, improves the PSNR and SSIM values by 1.05 dB and 0.0123, respectively, over V1 and decreases LPIPS and DISTS by 0.035 and 0.111, respectively.
+The adaptive multi-head attention mechanism can provide more conditional features to guide the model in learning the probability distribution of HR images, thereby achieving consistency between the reconstructed and actual HR.
+Furthermore, the V3 model with the CVAE included, when compared with V2, shows an increase in PSNR and SSIM by 1.14 dB and 0.0083, respectively, and a decrease in LPIPS and DISTS by 0.018 and 0.008, respectively.
+By incorporating CVAE into LDDPM, the model can learn more latent conditional features from the LR images.
+This not only further narrows the solution space of HR images but also constrains the feature information within the image space.

+Moreover, within the conditional encoding of LDDPM, we can manipulate the model reconstruction process by simply inserting multiple images.
+As shown in Figure \ref{fig_8_1}, we fuse the mouth of a black person, a woman's hair, and a woman's hat from the source images with the target image, thereby generating a style transfer image that appears more natural than the original synthetic image.